nocliper/ilt/README.md

 (L-curve is used with Contin, L2 and reSpect for regularization parameter optimisation)

 ### Results
 This notebook can be used to perform Laplace DLTS for `.DLTS` files in the data folder.
 Contin and pyReSpect will work in 99% of cases.
-L1, L1 + L2 and especially FISTA works well in other 1% with different sign exponential decays [(example of FISTA accessing ionic states in perovskites)](https://doi.org/10.1103/PhysRevApplied.13.034018).
+L1, L1 + L2 and especially FISTA works well in other 1% with different sign exponential decays [(example of FISTA accessing mobile ions in perovskites)](https://doi.org/10.1103/PhysRevApplied.13.034018).

 ![](screenshot.png)
 *Working cell of notebook*